Introduction: Why Git and GitHub Matter for Technical Writers¶

 You do not need to have used Git or GitHub before.

-Each article introduces concepts in plain language before showing how they work in practice.
-Technical terms are explained when they first appear and collected in a glossary at the end of each article.
+Each part introduces concepts in plain language before showing how they work in practice.
+Technical terms are explained when they first appear and collected in a glossary at the end of each part.

 These terms appear throughout the series.
-This is not a deep explanation of each — that happens in the articles.
+This is not a deep explanation of each — that happens in the parts themselves.
 This is enough to orient you before you begin.

 | Term | What it means at this stage |